of the world’s annual greenhouse gas emissions are due to food production

 feet: Kernza® has deep roots that draw down carbon from the air to build healthy soil, improve wildlife habitat, and protect water resources

-acres of Kernza® in production as of fall 2019
+acres of Kernza® in production as of spring 2021

 Perennial crops are powerful.
 They protect soil from erosion and improve soil structure.
 They increase ecosystem nutrient retention, carbon sequestration, water infiltration and uptake efficiency.
 They can contribute to climate change adaptation and mitigation.
 And they help ensure food and water security over the long term.

 Many fruit, forage, and some vegetable crops, including alfalfa, grapes, asparagus, and fruit and nut trees, are perennials that have been cultivated for thousands of years.
 Adding perennial grains, legumes, and oilseeds represents a paradigm shift in modern agriculture.
 Given that grains make up over 70% of our global caloric consumption and over 70% of our global crop lands, transitioning from an extractive annual model to a perennial model is the best chance we have to create a truly regenerative food future.